Saturday, 5 August 2017

 Prior to OSGM15 conversion the Trimble GeoXH 6000 survey of Carn Ysgubor (SM 699 246) reclassified it from a Lesser Dominant to a Dominant hill

-The details relating to this hill were re-evaluated and completed on the 06.06.16 resulting in it being reclassified from a Lesser Dominant hill to a Dominant hill, with this being announced on Mapping Mountains on the 03.12.16 when the Tarennydd group of hills were published, with a retrospective Hill Reclassifications post appearing on Mapping Mountains on 28.05.17.
-The hill was previously listed with 48.25% Dominance based on an estimated c 114m summit height and a 59m bwlch height which appears on the Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer maps, and its reclassification is due to the 119m summit spot height that appears on the Ordnance Survey enlarged mapping hosted on the Geograph website which is sufficient for this hill to qualify as a Dominant hill.
-Dominant total increases by one and confirmed as 259.
+The details relating to this hill were re-evaluated on the 06.06.16, resulting in it being reclassified from a Lesser Dominant to a Dominant hill, with this being announced on Mapping Mountains on the 03.12.16 when the Tarren y Gesail group of hills were published, with a retrospective Hill Reclassifications post published on Mapping Mountains on the 28.05.17.
+The hill was previously listed with 48.25% dominance based on an estimated c 114m summit height taken from interpolation of its uppermost 110m ring contour, and the 59m bwlch spot height that appears on the Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map.
+Its reclassification is due to the 119m summit spot height that appeared on the Ordnance Survey Vector Map Local hosted on the Geograph website and which was entitled the Interactive Coverage Map and when coupled with the 59m bwlch spot height, these values gave this hill 50.42% dominance.
+Its reclassification has subsequently been confirmed by LIDAR analysis conducted by Myrddyn Phillips, resulting in a 118.2m summit height and a 59.0m bwlch height, with these values giving this hill 59.2m of drop and 50.08% dominance.
+Dominant total increases by one and confirmed as 256.

 Ynys Fach 30.8m at SM 82209 32743